 A mechanic’s lien is a legal tool that contractors, suppliers and other parties can utilize to receive payment for their work or materials.
 Specifically, the law allows for a mechanic’s lien to attach to a property as a means of securing payment for those who have provided improvements to the property.
 If payments are not made for improvements, then a court can order that the property be sold in much the same way that a mortgage lender can force the sale of a property by way of foreclosure.

-As a property owner, if you rely on general contractors to oversee a construction project, you must confirm that all parties receive what they are owed.
-This includes those who are hired by your contractor (referred to as subcontractors).
-Under some circumstances, if the law is not followed, property owners can be held accountable to pay subcontractors even if the general contractor was already paid in full, essentially making an owner pay twice for the same work.
+As a property owner, you have a responsibility to follow the law to confirm that those who are hired to provide work and materials have all been paid.
+If the law is not followed, property owners can be held accountable to pay subcontractors even if the general contractor was already paid in full, essentially making an owner pay twice for the same work.

 As a contractor, subcontractor or material supplier, you are expected to comply with the letter of the law as a prerequisite for obtaining an enforceable mechanic’s lien.
 Even small errors in the preparation, notification and filing of your lien can result in a court deeming the lien to be invalid.